lukaIvanic/RiTeh-Discord-Bot/README.md

 It can't play music as of late because of an issue with a third party library (ytdl).
-Ytdl is used for getting search results from yt.
+Ytdl is used for getting search results from youtube.
-No urls, no http stream, no music;
+No urls mean no http stream which means no music;
 But either way the music function wasn't viable because it depended on my local internet.

 The bot is online when I have the server up on my local computer.